-c.
+e.
 Cash and Cash Equivalents

 For purposes of the consolidated statement of cash flows, cash and cash equivalents consist of cash on hand and highly liquid investments with original maturities of three months or less from the date of purchase.
 Cash equivalents generally consist of investments in money market funds and commercial paper.
-The carrying value of cash and cash equivalents approximate their fair value as of December 31, 2019 and 2018.
+The carrying value of cash and cash equivalents approximate their fair value as of December 31, 2020 and 2019.

-d.
+f.
 Receivables

 Receivables consist primarily of amounts due from contracts with multiple search engine and information providers, and grantors.
 Receivables are carried at original invoice amount or accrued based on contractual agreements or grant agreements with each search provider or grantor.
 An allowance for uncollectible receivables is appropriately considered depending upon prior history and management's assessment of collectability.
-For 2019 and 2018, management considers all amounts to be fully collectible.
-Therefore, no allowance has been established.
+As of December 31, 2020 and 2019, Mozilla had an allowance of \$0.4 million and \$0, respectively.

-Mozilla has \$2.2 million and \$1.3 million in grants receivable at December 31, 2019 and 2018, respectively.
+Mozilla has \$2.3 million and \$2.2 million in grants receivable at December 31, 2020 and 2019, respectively.

-e.
+g.
 Investments

-Investments, which consist of marketable debt securities, mutual funds, government issued securities, and hedge funds, are stated at fair value.
+Investments, which consist of marketable debt securities, mutual funds, government issued securities, and hedge funds, are recorded at fair value.
 The fair value of marketable debt and government issued securities is based upon models that maximize the use of observable inputs for similar assets.
 The fair value of mutual funds is based on their quoted prices for identical assets in active or inactive markets.
 The fair value of hedge funds has been estimated using the net asset value (NAV) per share or ownership interest of the investment.
 Changes in fair value are recognized on a current basis in the consolidated statement of activities and change in net assets.

-f.
+h.
 Fair Value of Financial Instruments